blucardin/SCIE001Math/main.typ

   *Putting it all together*

-  Logically, the solar energy that the earth absorbs over time should be equal to the amount of solar energy reaching the Earth's surface per unit time per square meter times the effective surface area that receives the energy, times the proportion of this energy that is absorbed.
+  Logically, the solar energy that the earth absorbs over time should be equal to the amount of solar energy reaching the Earth's surface per unit time per square meter, times the effective surface area that receives the energy, times the proportion of this energy that is absorbed.

   Modeling this mathematically using Lemma 1 and Lemma 2: